Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters

-This subsection is dedicated to the definition of a continuous mutation and the basic properties of continuous mutations.
+This section is dedicated to the definition of a continuous mutation and the basic properties of continuous mutations.
 These generalize the familiar notion of mutation in a cluster structure.
-We define this new type of mutation for all cluster theories (Definition \ref{def:cluster theory}) though we will use type $A$ cluster theories for our examples.
-Notably, any $\mathbf P$-mutation can be thought of as a continuous $\mathbf P$-mutation (see Example \ref{xmp:traditional mutation}).
+We define this new type of mutation for all cluster theories (Definition \ref{def:cluster theory}) though we use type $A$ cluster theories for our examples.
+Notably, for a cluter theory $\mathscr T_{\mathbf P}(\mathcal C)$, any $\mathbf P$-mutation can be thought of as a continuous $\mathbf P$-mutation (see Example \ref{xmp:traditional mutation}).
+In Section \ref{sec:connections to E-mutation paths}, we show how to interpret continuous mutations via geometric models (Sections \ref{sec:straight AR} and \ref{sec:other orientations of AR}) using continuous type $A$ as an example.
 The final subsection of this section is dedicated to the space of mutations (Definition \ref{def:space of mutations}), which generalizes the exchange graph of a cluster structure.
-We pose questions related specifically to the $\mathbf E$-cluster theory of an arbitrary $A_\R$ quiver (Example \ref{xmp:IRT model}) at the very end of the section.
+We pose questions related specifically to the $\mathbf E$-cluster theory of an arbitrary continuous quiver of type $A$ at the end.